aspose-pdf/Aspose.PDF-Documentation/java/convert-pdf-document/convert-bmp-to-pdf/_index.md

+---
+title: Convert BMP to PDF
+linktitle: Convert BMP to PDF
+type: docs
+weight: 220
+url: /java/convert-bmp-to-pdf/
+lastmod: "2021-02-05"
+description: You may easily convert BMP bitmap files to PDF used to store digital bitmap images separately from the display device using Aspose.PDF. for Java.
+sitemap:
+    changefreq: "weekly"
+    priority: 0.7
+---

 BMP images are Files having extension .BMP represent Bitmap Image files that are used to store bitmap digital images.
 These images are independent of graphics adapter and are also called device independent bitmap (DIB) file format.
 You can convert BMP to PDF with Aspose.PDF for Java API.
 Therefore, you can follow the following steps to convert BMP images: